 - 7.1 Any submission for a Higher Doctorate will involve examples of publications or other creative/performance work, as appropriate.
-These publications should not normally have been used in the submission for another research degree. - 7.2 For the purpose of this award, the publications will normally be in the form of written text articles in peer-refereed journals, books (or chapters therein) or conference papers.
+These publications should not normally have been used in the submission for another research degree. - 7.2 For this award, the publications will normally be in the form of written text articles in peer-refereed journals, books (or chapters therein) or conference papers.
 Other forms of creative work may be submitted where they are considered equivalent to peer-refereed articles.
-These may include original works of art; productions; exhibitions or designs appropriate to the candidate's discipline or medium, presented as a durable, visual record. - 7.3 Whatever form the published work takes it is necessary that it should, at the very least, have been accessible within the public domain and have undergone a refereed or substantive peer review process.
+These may include original works of art; productions; exhibitions or designs appropriate to the candidate's discipline or medium, presented as a durable, visual record. - 7.3 Whatever form the published work takes, it is necessary that it should have been accessible within the public domain and have undergone a refereed or substantive peer review process.
 It will also be possible to include some publications which are in press, or which have been accepted for publication.
-Publications of any form should normally have been published within the 10 years previous to the date of submission, although the critical appraisal can be used to explain the choice of additional publications. - 7.4 The publications/creative work is, by definition, already published and in the public domain.
-It is not possible to quantify the number of publications or define the amount of creative/performance works necessary to be eligible for consideration of the Higher Doctorate, because this is specific to each candidate, their area of research interest and the types of publications submitted.
+Publications of any form should normally have been published within the 10 years prior to the date of submission, although the critical appraisal can be used to explain the choice of additional publications. - 7.4 It is not possible to quantify the number of publications or define the amount of creative/performance works necessary to be eligible for consideration of the Higher Doctorate.
+This is specific to each candidate, their area of research interest and the types of publications submitted.
 The candidate must justify their choice of publications in the accompanying critical appraisal.